• Skip to primary navigation

 Flat gluten free rice noodles being strained in a sieve after cooking.

-4) Cook noodles as per instructions.
-Then rinse, drain and set aside.
+4) Cook noodles as per instructions until al dente.
+Then rinse and drain excess water and set aside.

 Almond butter sauce in a small bowl with a spoon, with some cilantro nearby.